flengyel/urn/README.md

 and civilization afford them some protection.

 This simulation of a repeated game illustrates a mathematical notion of economic class dominance within a population.
-Populations are partitioned into disjoint classes.
-One class dominates another if, at each repetition of the game, its payoff is an asymmetric zero-sum transfer of utility from the other class, such that the payoff is proportional to the population of the other class.
+A *repeated class-payoff game* is one in which a popolation players is partitioned into n classes.
+A move of the game is a selection of n players from the population; payoffs are to each class depending on the classes of the players.
+One class dominates another if,  at each repetition of the game, the payoff to the class is an asymmetric zero-sum  transfer of utility from the other class, proportional to the population of the other class.

-The idea to define economic class dominance as a population-dependent income transfer  from one class to another was inspired by a New York Times article of December 25, 2009, entitled "[At Tiny Rates, Saving Money Costs Investors](http://www.nytimes.com/2009/12/26/your-money/26rates.html)."
+The idea to define economic class dominance as a population-dependent income transfer  from one class to another was suggested by a New York Times article of December 25, 2009, entitled "[At Tiny Rates, Saving Money Costs Investors](http://www.nytimes.com/2009/12/26/your-money/26rates.html)."
 The Times reported that "...risk-averse investors are